skull-candy/genieacs/README.md

 # 1st Step:
 Download Ubuntu Server 18.04.3 LTS and install it on the HDD! and run:
-"Sudo apt-get update"
+"sudo apt-get update"
 enter the password to continue once finished updating run :
-"Sudo apt-get upgrade"
+"sudo apt-get upgrade"
 This may take a while on your internet and server speeds. once done reboot by running :
-"Sudo reboot"
+"sudo reboot"

 # 2nd Step :
 Copy the script code from https://github.com/skull-candy/genieacs/blob/master/genieacsautoinstallscript.sh